ParkingLotGames/Materialize2019-by-finepointcgi/README.md

 ## Changelog:
 - Switched build backend to IL2CPP
 - Enabled the Incremental Garbage Collector
-- Added the Vulkan API to Linux
+- Added the Vulkan API as fallback on Linux
-- (In Progress) React based responsive UI - https://github.com/ReactUnity/core
+- (In Progress) UnityDynamicPanels based UI - https://github.com/yasirkula/UnityDynamicPanels

 ## Features added by finepointcgi
 ### Paste Images from clipboard on Linux